Kneaded That

 Instructions

-• Add warm water (less than 120F), sugar, and yeast to the bowl of a stand mixer (recommended, but you can use a regular mixing bowl if you don’t have a stand mixer).
-Let rest for roughly 5 minutes until the yeast has bloomed (pictured)
+• Bloom the yeast: Add the warm water (less than 120°F), sugar, and yeast to the bowl of a stand mixer (recommended, but a regular mixing bowl works).
+Let rest roughly 5 minutes until the yeast has bloomed.

-• Add the remaining ingredients to the bowl and mix on low speed.
-This is a very dry dough, so it’s going to take some time to come together.
-Once the dough starts to become cohesive, it usually takes about 15 minutes of kneading or so before it is ready to rise.
-Pictured is an example of how it will look at first— keep kneading!
-It will come together.
-Be sure to periodically give your stand mixer a break during kneading as it can be hard on it to work such a dry dough.
+• Mix and knead: Add the remaining ingredients and mix on low speed.
+This is a very dry dough, so it will take time to come together — usually about 15 minutes of kneading once cohesive.
+Keep kneading; it will come together.
+Be sure to periodically give your stand mixer a break, as it's hard on the motor to work such a dry dough.

-• Once the dough has been thoroughly kneaded and passes the windowpane test, let it rest in a warm place covered with a wet towel or cling wrap for 60-90 minutes.
+• First rise: Once the dough is thoroughly kneaded and passes the windowpane test, let it rest in a warm place covered with a wet towel or cling wrap for 60–90 minutes.

-• Once the dough has doubled, turn it out onto a floured surface and split into 6 equal pieces (if you want to be technical, each piece will be about 130-135g in weight).
-Use your finger to poke through the center of the dough ball and stretch it out to look like a bagel or donut.
-The holes will shrink while baking and rising so give it a really good stretch if you want a pronounced hole at the end.
+• Shape: Once the dough has doubled, turn it onto a floured surface and split into 6 equal pieces (about 130–135g each).
+Poke your finger through the center of each ball and stretch it into a bagel shape.
+The holes shrink while rising and baking, so stretch generously for a pronounced hole.

-• Let the bagels rest for 30-60mins or until they are slightly puffy.
-I notice if I let them rise too long here, they won’t be as puffy after baking, so don’t over-proof!
+• Second rise: Let the bagels rest 30–60 minutes, or until slightly puffy.
+Don't over-proof — if they rise too long here, they won't be as puffy after baking.

-• While the bagels are rising, bring a pot of water to a rolling boil.
-Add brown sugar and baking soda to the water (it will foam at first).
-Drop the bagels into the water and let boil for 1 minute then flip with a slotted spoon or spatula and let it boil for another minute on the other side.
-Place on a parchment paper lined baking sheet and bake at 425F for 18 minutes.
+• Boil and bake: While the bagels rise, bring a pot of water to a rolling boil.
+Add the brown sugar and baking soda (it will foam at first).
+Drop in the bagels and boil 1 minute, then flip with a slotted spoon and boil 1 minute more.
+Place on a parchment-lined baking sheet, add toppings, and bake at 425°F for 18 minutes.

 Notes